petermunro/relay-exercise-1/README.md

 # Relay Exercise 1

 This exercise has some missing pieces for you to complete.
-The aim is to retrieve a single article from _Hacker News_.
+The aim is to retrieve a single article from _Hacker News_, via Clay Allsopp's service at https://www.graphqlhub.com/.

 1. Browse the source.
 Answer these questions: